-I first joined the Society of Creative Anachronisms.
+I first joined the Society of Creative Anachronisms sometime in 1998-1999.
 My initial interest was in the armored combat.
 Initially this began with local fighter practices in the Barony of Three Rivers (St. Louis, MO) in the Kingdom of Calontir.
-However, some of the most anticipated events are the large scale wars the society hosts.
+However, some of the most anticipated events are the large scale wars various kingdoms host.

 As I became able to attend these larger events, it became necessary to begin engaging with other aspects, beginning with creating more appropriate garb.
 However, in order to do so, I needed to settle on a particular time period since the SCA spans over 1,000 years of history.
 Eventually, I settled on a late period English persona in the mid to late 1500s between the Tudor era and the Renaissance.